-Herdsmen Attacks: Ortom laments high number of orphans in Benue
+Herdsmen attacks: Ortom laments high number of orphans in Benue

 “I have orphans that I have trained too.
 Some bear their parents’ names and some who do not know their parents bear my name.
 I appeal to those who take three square meals to remember the vulnerable people,” he said.

-Earlier in his testimony, Justice Kwahar narrated how God miraculously healed his wife, Nguasen who was operated upon for appendicitis but relapsed into coma for some days thereafter.
+Earlier in his testimony, Justice Kwahar narrated how God miraculously healed his wife, Nguyen who was operated upon for appendicitis but relapsed into coma for some days thereafter.